blewy/Self_Organizing_maps_R/README.md

 Please disregard some issues with categorcial vs continuous variable, for the sake of fast develpment I considered all features/variables continuous.

-Please see this web page for mode info:
+Please see this web page for more info:

   - https://en.wikipedia.org/wiki/Self-organizing_map
   - https://www.r-bloggers.com/self-organising-maps-for-customer-segmentation-using-r/